 Upper School Overview

 Course offerings – from required classes to a wide range of electives – are taught by our talented, expert faculty.
-Students are strongly supported by a strong advisory system, and given ample opportunities to develop as individuals and community leaders.
+Students are supported by a strong advisory system, and given ample opportunities to develop as individuals and community leaders.
 Our curriculum reflects our commitment to integrated, place-based teaching, as well as social justice.
 Students' learning is further enhanced by our innovative schedule.

 Each student is a member of a cluster, a group of eight to ten students who share the same advisor and gather daily with the advisor for announcements, attendance, and some group activities.
 Every student has a private weekly meeting with the advisor to discuss academic and social progress and issues.
 These weekly conferences are the basis of an advocacy system in which the cluster advisor represents the student, stays in touch with individual faculty and serves as a contact for parents.
 Parent/student/advisor conferences are held at least twice per year for all students.